 There are even books that go so far as to turn Psalm 91 into “God's Covenant of Protection” for believers or “the covenant that we have with God if we love and serve Him.”
 A pastor from Texas has a series of over a dozen books all on Psalm 91.
 Psalm 91 for children; one for mothers; another for military; others for youth and for kids.
 It's practically a cottage industry, like Chicken Soup for the Soul.
 The premise is you just need to "join the covenant" by loving and serving God and all the threats listed in Psalm 91 will be neutralized.

-If this is the first time you've heard this, it probably sounds exaggerated or fringe.
+If this is the first time you've heard this, it probably sounds exaggerated or only a fringe belief.
 But I'm not making this up.
 Many people believe in Psalm 91 like this.
 Really, it's not surprising if you remember how many people believed in "the blessing power of praying 1 Chronicles 4:10" when the Prayer of Jabez book came out full of anecdotal evidence in support of it.

 Back to Reality and (Clear) Scripture